Coronavirus (COVID-19) Update

 During times of hardship, financial assistance and payment programs are available to help you pay your energy bills.
 For more information, visit pseg.com/help.

 - Public Hearings: The BPU will be conducting all public hearings during this time telephonically.
 For the details of PSE&G’s upcoming public hearings and the Company’s rate filings visit www.pseg.com/pseandgfilings.

 The COVID-19 outbreak has impacted every aspect of society, but we recognize the particular challenges for our business community.
 Many businesses have had to close and most are struggling with loss of income while trying to meet expenses and plan for recovery.
 As your trusted energy provider, we will support you throughout this crisis and beyond.
 Learn how!

 In addition to the measures stated above, we are also:

 - Practicing the CDC’s social distancing guidelines: During interactions with customers in their homes or businesses, PSE&G is practicing social distancing; and, depending on the situation, PSE&G may determine that additional personal protective equipment (PPE) protocol is warranted for the health and safety of our workers and the customers.

 - Wearing face coverings: PSEG now requires the use of face coverings or masks at all times for all employees who aren’t working remotely.
 This move, commenced in April, does not supersede requirements for PPEs, and is in addition to earlier guidance on staying home when sick, social distancing, hand-washing and other hygiene protocols.

-The majority of these policies will be in place through the end of April, at which time PSEG will evaluate the continued need for these measures.
 Our priority remains the safety and well-being of our customers, employees and the communities we serve, and our thoughts are with those experiencing difficulty at this time.